lbexp/blog-byte/README.md

-# ✍️ Blog-byte
+# ✍️ Blog-byte - Simple Blog Platform

-API for blog application.

 This project is only for assignment purpose.
 Not intended for production usage in its current state.